UniMath/agda-unimath/DESIGN-PRINCIPLES.md

-# Library Design Principles
+# Library design principles

 Understanding the design principles, structure, and philosophy behind the `agda-unimath` library is essential for effectively navigating and contributing to it.
 This document aims to provide a clear and concise introduction.

-## Postulates and Assumptions
+## Postulates and assumptions

 The library assumes the `--without-K` and `--exact-split` flags of Agda and makes use of several postulates.